jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateAccess/templateAccess.rst

 - access for all mailboxes in your account (My account)
 - access for everyone on the platform (Everyone)

-.. note:: Public templates can be made accessible to users not registered on the platform via direct link.
-To generate this link first you need to make sure that such template includes only public dictionaries (or no dictionaries at all).
-Also such templates should have subject field filled and all participants of the flow should have specified mailbox adresses in the flow configuration tab.
-When this is done, click the template menu button in upper right corner of template on template list and click "Get link".
-Menu with sharing link will open where you can copy this link, generate new one to revoke access by previous link or remove access by link completely.
-Account on the platform will be created automatically for anyone who will create an envelope using such link.

 How to share template with mailbox or mailboxes group
 =====================================================